On a class of thin obstacle-type problems for the bi-Laplacian operator

 where $v$ is again used as a placeholder for $\Delta_b u$ and $X_0 \in B_1'$ (see \Cref{AM-thm}).
 We remark here that the proof of the frequency formula is non-trivial due to the presence of the non-linear coupling in the Neumann-type boundary condition $\partial_y^b v = f(\cdot, u)$.
 Our proof draws inspiration from analogous results in previous investigations (see, for example, \cite{MR4316741} and \cite{FF20}).
 A more detailed discussion of the analytical challenges and the techniques used is provided at the beginning of \Cref{AFF-sec}.

 With Almgren's frequency formula at our disposal, we follow the pathway outlined in \cite{MR2511747}.
 To be precise, after a preliminary blow-up analysis of the so-called Almgren rescalings of $u$ and $v$ (see \Cref{BUL}), we leverage Weiss- and Monneau-type monotonicity formulas to prove the uniqueness of blow-up solutions.
-Our findings are summarized in the following theorem, where we use $\mathcal{P}_{\mu}$ to denote the space of $\mu$-homogeneous polynomials that are $b$-harmonic and symmetric with respect to $\{y = 0\}$.
+Our findings are summarized in the following theorem, where we use $\mathcal{P}_{\mu}$ to denote a certain class of $\mu$-homogeneous, $b$-harmonic functions (see \Cref{Pmu-def} below for the precise definition).

 \begin{thm} Let $f \colon B_1' \times \RR \to \RR$ be a locally Lipschitz-continuous function and assume that there exists a constant $C$ such that

 for all $x \in B_1'$ and all $\zeta \in \RR$, where $p \in [2, p^{\#})$ and $p^{\#}$ is given as in \eqref{H4}.
 Moreover, assume that $\nabla_x' f$ and $\partial_{\zeta} f$ are Carath\'eodory functions with the property that for every $M > 0$ there exists a constant $C > 0$ such that